|

 to a camp and a bridge which is thought to be Roman.

-A Roman road (Watling Street) runs from east to west
+p.451 A Roman road (Watling Street) runs from east to

-through the parish.
-The Glasgow - Carluke - Lanark road
+west through the parish.
+The Glasgow - Carluke - Lanark

-follows its course but much has been obliterated in
+road follows its course but much has been obliterated

 |

-There is a very old bridge, called the Roman bridge,
+There is a very old bridge over the Calder, called

-over the Calder which allowed passage into Bothwell
+the Roman bridge, which allowed passage into Bothwell

 parish.

-There are 6 miles of good parish roads maintained at
+p.457 There are 6 miles of good parish roads maintained

 funds.
 There are 3 bridges.

-Fruit is mostly taken to Glasgow.
-They leave at midnight
+p.463 Fruit is mostly taken to Glasgow.
+They leave at

-and a post office.
-There is an Edinburgh - Hamilton
+a market and a post office.
+There is an Edinburgh -

-coach that passes through Dalziel three times a week.
+Hamilton coach that passes through Dalziel three times

-The main roads are Glasgow - Carluke - Lanark and Hamilton
+a week.
+The main roads are Glasgow - Carluke - Lanark

 Dolphinton